Aphrotee/coldmailer/README.md

 `email` is the email address to be used to send the emails.

-`password` is a special app password generated on your google account and NOT your google account login password.
+`password` is a 16 - character app password generated on your google account and NOT your google account login password.
 Here's a [guide to generate an app password](https://support.google.com/accounts/answer/185833?hl=en).

 `senderName` is the name that should apper on the email as stating the sender name.

+The config file should look like this: `{ "email": "johndoe@gmail.com", "password": "bdunpwsaiebyrtom", "senderName": "John Doe" }`

 For the email subject and email body, the contents are to be put in the `subject.txt` and `message.txt` files respectively.
 The content can be customised for each recipient using the name and company in the  csv file.